hco/kcachegrind_vagrant/README.md

 vagrant up
 vagrant kcachegrind
 ```
+This will start kcachegrind within the VM and open it using X-tunneling via ssh in your mac environment.
+X11 is required on your mac, obviously.

 Put your cachegrind files into the cachegrind_files directory, which is shared with the vm.

 ## Compatibility